5 people are interested

 REPORTING & SUPPORT PROVIDED:

-- Support Group Facilitators volunteers work with local staff partners.
+- Support Group Facilitator volunteers work with local staff partners.

 - This position is supported by the Associate Director of Care and Support and the Care Consultant at the NYC Chapter.